se4u/numpy-sharedmem/README.rst

   $ copy setup.cfg.template to setup.cfg  # to set mingw as the compiler
   $ python setup.py install

+I have also started putting binary distributions in the dist/ directory in case I don't have a compiler handy.

 To do
 -----
  - test under linux
+   [x] basic smoke tests done on 32bit linux (ubuntu 8.04)

+ - test larger files: Nadav Horesh mentions that it doesn't work on "large" memory regions (but still under 1GB)

  - see if packaging is ok. trying out setuptools to use for development

  - decide if this is the right namespace--it requires numpy so perhaps it should be added to that namespace: e.g. "import numpy.sharedmem"

  - add doc on how to find allocated shared memory seg under linux and